Artworks & Installations

 On Beauty re-considers Weston Creek, presenting a collaborative exploration of this hard-used waterway as a site of inspiration.
 Local residents joined artist Kirsten Wehner to walk the creek’s concreted drain, exploring the waterway’s story, trying to look anew and direct printing to record experiences of beauty.
 Kirsten then collaged these responses into a collective work, with impressions of algae patterns, rock colours, leaf shapes and waterbug journeys reimagine this unloved landscape as a space for connection, restoration and care.

-Exhibited: Upending : Mending, Belconnen Arts Centre, May/June 2022.
+On Beauty was exhibited in Upending : Mending, Belconnen Arts Centre, May/June 2022.

 Debris (Weston Creek) (2022)